Milk for Mom and Mom-to-be

 While dairy milk is full of essential nutrients that help support you and your baby's health, certain scenarios preclude people from drinking it, such as breastfeeding a baby with a diagnosed cow's milk protein allergy to following a diet that eliminates dairy.
 In those cases, supplementation is often required to fill nutritional gaps.

-But for the rest of the population who do not have to restrict dairy milk for any reason, it is recommended to enjoy a glass or two of that satisfying beverage to make sure you and your baby are getting adequate amounts of riboflavin, vitamin D, phosphorus, protein, and many other essential nutrients that are vital during these stages of your lives.
+But for the rest of the population that does not have to restrict dairy milk for any reason, it is recommended to enjoy a glass or two of milk to make sure you and your baby are getting adequate riboflavin, vitamin D, phosphorus, protein, and many other essential nutrients that are vital during these stages of your lives.

 In addition, infants whose mothers consumed cow's milk and dairy products while breastfeeding may have a lower risk of food allergies.
 Cow's milk may stimulate a child's immune system and help develop a tolerance for different foods.